 Note that 409A re-valuations happen at least every year.
-And, it also happens at the time of events such as a new investment round, a huge sales deal, or considerable partnerships.
-When such events are underway, your company will typically prevent you from exercising and most likely will do a tax valuation update.
+And it also happens at the time of events such as a new investment round, a huge sales deal, or considerable partnerships.
+When such events are underway, your company will typically prevent you from exercising and most likely do a tax valuation update.
 You can always take this up with the leadership team to anticipate 409A updates and exercise accordingly.

 trica equity offers all valuation services at a premium.
 Check out now!